mbr-phys/LaTeX-Templates/README.md

 * Template and labreportstyle for lab reports

-* BOSJ and G1ClimaxPredictions for tournament charts
+* Intro file for LaTeX

 * other sty files not included with TeX install

-* Food and TablePlans are useful extras for uni friends
+* useful extras for uni friends

-* GitPushing is a useful reminder
+* GitPushing and vimtex are useful reminders